aws-powertools/powertools-lambda-python/docs/index.md

 ??? question "Why is that necessary?"
       Powertools for AWS Lambda (Python) relies on the AWS SDK being available to use in the target runtime (AWS Lambda).

-      As a result, it affects your favorite IDE in terms of code auto-completion, or running your tests suite locally with no Lambda emulation such as [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html){target="_blank" rel="nofollow"}.
+      As a result, it affects your favorite IDE in terms of code auto-completion, or running your tests suite locally with no Lambda emulation such as [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html){target="_blank"}.

 **A word about dependency resolution**

 In this context, `[aws-sdk]` is an alias to the `boto3` package.
 Due to dependency resolution, it'll either install:

-* **(A)** the SDK version available in [Lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python.html){target="_blank" rel="nofollow"}
+* **(A)** the SDK version available in [Lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python.html){target="_blank"}
 * **(B)** a more up-to-date version if another package you use also depends on `boto3`, for example [Powertools for AWS Lambda (Python) Tracer](core/tracer.md){target="_blank"}

 ### Lambda Layer

 ???+ warning "As of now, Container Image deployment (OCI) or inline Lambda functions do not support Lambda Layers."

-[Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html){target="_blank" rel="nofollow"} is a .zip file archive that can contain additional code, pre-packaged dependencies, data,  or configuration files.
+[Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html){target="_blank"} is a .zip file archive that can contain additional code, pre-packaged dependencies, data,  or configuration files.
 Layers promote code sharing and separation of responsibilities so that you can iterate faster on writing business logic.

-For our Layers, we compile and optimize [all dependencies](https://github.com/aws-powertools/powertools-lambda-python/blob/develop/pyproject.toml#L98){target="_blank" rel="nofollow"}, and [remove duplicate dependencies already available in the Lambda runtime](https://github.com/awslabs/cdk-aws-lambda-powertools-layer/blob/main/layer/Python/Dockerfile#L36){target="_blank" rel="nofollow"} to achieve the most optimal size.
+For our Layers, we compile and optimize [all dependencies](https://github.com/aws-powertools/powertools-lambda-python/blob/develop/pyproject.toml#L98){target="_blank"}, and [remove duplicate dependencies already available in the Lambda runtime](https://github.com/awslabs/cdk-aws-lambda-powertools-layer/blob/main/layer/Python/Dockerfile#L36){target="_blank"} to achieve the most optimal size.

-You can include Powertools for AWS Lambda (Python) Lambda Layer using [AWS Lambda Console](https://docs.aws.amazon.com/lambda/latest/dg/invocation-layers.html#invocation-layers-using){target="_blank" rel="nofollow"}, or your preferred deployment framework.
+You can include Powertools for AWS Lambda (Python) Lambda Layer using [AWS Lambda Console](https://docs.aws.amazon.com/lambda/latest/dg/invocation-layers.html#invocation-layers-using){target="_blank"}, or your preferred deployment framework.

 ??? note "Note: Click to expand and copy any regional Lambda Layer ARN"